 Direct payment would result in lower billing and insurance-related costs for physicians, hospitals, and other health care providers relative to a system that uses health plans or health systems as intermediaries.
 Similarly, the costs of administering a direct payment system would be less than the costs of administering a system that uses plans or systems as intermediaries.
 Under the direct payment approach, physicians (at least those paid by fee-for-service) would not have any financial incentive to stint on needed care.
 (Hospitals receiving revenues determined by a global budget would have an incentive to stint, although this incentive could be attenuated if budgets are adjusted for volume.)
-A direct payment approach is also more compatible with patients being able to receive care from any provider, a UF design feature that some but not all commissioners prioritize.
+A direct payment approach is also more compatible with patients being able to receive care from any provider, a UF design feature that some commissioners and members of the public associate with a "pure" single-payer approach and that some but not all commissioners prioritize.

-Notwithstanding these benefits of a direct payment system, some commissioners expressed significant concerns about moving to a direct payment approach.
+Notwithstanding these benefits of a direct payment system, many commissioners expressed significant concerns about moving to a direct payment approach.
 As described in the Environmental Report, 60 percent of the payments to medical groups for Californians covered by Medicare or private insurance are made through capitation, with the percentage likely higher for Medi-Cal beneficiaries.
-Health care utilization is lower for patients cared for by medical groups paid through capitation, and performance on standard quality of care measures are higher.
-Commissioners supporting the use of risk-based capitation emphasized that capitation can help to create integrated systems of care, particularly to serve the needs of patients with complex care needs, and noted the difficulty of arranging well-coordinated services in a direct payment approach.
-These commissioners also argued that, in an environment in which patients choose among groups to enroll, medical groups receiving risk-based capitation would work at reducing the provision of low-value care, better align the number and types of physicians and other resources with the needs of enrolled patients, improve the quality and timeliness of care, and encourage available resources to be used to maximize population health.
+Analysis conducted by the Integrated Healthcare Association suggests that health care utilization is lower for patients cared for by medical groups paid through capitation, and performance on standard quality of care measures is higher.54 Commissioners supporting the use of risk-based capitation emphasized that capitation can help to create integrated systems of care, particularly to serve the needs of patients with complex care needs, and noted the difficulty of arranging well-coordinated services in a direct payment approach.
+These commissioners also argued that, in an environment in which patients choose among groups to enroll, medical groups receiving risk-based capitation would work at reducing the provision of low-value care, better align the number and types of physicians and other resources with the needs of enrolled patients, improve the guality and timeliness of care, and encourage available resources to be used to maximize population health.

 Some commissioners asserted that California's long-standing reliance on health plans as intermediaries, including within Medi-Cal, reflected an intentional choice to delegate some of the responsibility for maintaining access and assessing appropriateness of care to entities other than a central, statewide authority.
 These commissioners noted that, given the sheer size and geographic diversity of California, health plans have been used because their existing infrastructure and relationships with providers allow them to more efficiently coordinate care.
 Some commissioners remarked that the direct payment approach would run counter to the trend of the Medi-Cal program increasingly delegating more responsibilities to managed care.
-This includes the mandatory enrollment of seniors and persons with disabilities into managed care, the transition of Healthy Families Program children into managed care, the Cal Medi-Connect (CMC) demonstration for dual eligible beneficiaries, and the upcoming transition of CMC beneficiaries into enrollment in aligned Dual Eligible Special Needs Plans (D-SNPs) and Medicaid managed care plans, also known as Managed Long-Term Services and Supports (MLTSS), under the California Advancing and Innovating Medi-Cal (CalAIM) waiver.
+This includes the mandatory enrollment of seniors and persons with disabilities into managed care, the transition of Healthy Families Program children into managed care, the Cal Medi-Connect (CMC) demonstration for dual eligible beneficiaries, and the upcoming transition of CMC beneficiaries into enrollment in aligned Dual Eligible Special Needs Plans (D-SNPs) and Medicaid managed care plans, also known as Managed Long-Term Services and Supports (MLTSS), under the California Advancing and Innovating Medi-Cal (CalAIM) waiver.55

-&lt;sup>45 Integrated Healthcare Association, California Regional Health Care Cost & Quality Atlas, In Search of Value: How Well Do Commercial HMOs and PPOs Deliver?
+54 Integrated Healthcare Association, California Regional Health Care Cost & Quality Atlas, In Search of Value: How Well Do Commercial HMOs and PPOs Deliver?